Wolves Within

-Wolves Within is the fourth studio album by American progressive metal band After the Burial.
-It was released on December 17, 2013 through Sumerian Records, and is the band's last release to feature guitarist Justin Lowe before his departure in June 2015 followed by his death a month later.
+Wolves Within is the fourth studio album by American progressive metalcore band After the Burial.
+It was released on December 17, 2013, through Sumerian Records, and is the band's last release to feature guitarist Justin Lowe before his departure in June 2015 followed by his death a month later.
 The song "Virga" features guest vocals from the band's former lead vocalist Nick Wellner.